 The Department of Psychology in NUS started life in 1986, as a degree programme in the Department of Social Work.
 This was the first degree programme in psychology to be offered by any institution in Singapore, and had an initial intake of 70 students taught by at first one one and then two staff members.
 In 1988, the Department became a Department of Social Work and Psychology, and continued to host the separate degree programmes, each with their own student intake, while dedicated staff numbers had risen to six.
 In 1989, 52 general degree holders with psychology major graduated, and in 1990, a first batch of 12 psychology honours graduates followed.

 In 2005 a fully distinct and autonomous Department of Psychology was formed.
 Today nearly 1,000 students take an introductory psychology module every year, and many of them go on to declare a psychology major, in a department with a complement of 44 full-time and 11 adjunct staff.
 All major areas of psychology are taught and researched.
 From the inception of the programme it was intended that the programme should be academically eclectic and produce graduates who are academically the equal in coverage and standards of any from overseas institutions.

 As the programme developed, postgraduate research students joined the department, the first Masters student being enriolled in 1990 and the first PhD in 1993.
 Between 2002 and 2007 an applied (non-clinical) psychology Masters degree was offered, but in 2008 this was discontinued after graduating 26 students, and the Department launched a postgraduate Masters programme in Clinical Psychology (MClinPsy).
-This is run with enrolments into either a joint programme with the University of Melbourne or with a programme with NSU alone.
 To date 55 clinically qualified graduates have emerged.

 This chronology includes the early development of public service psychology in Singapore.